firefly-iii/docs/docs/docs/firefly-iii/financial-concepts/recurring.md

 ## Information for the recurring transaction

-A recurring transaction needs meta data, such as a title and a description.
+A recurring transaction needs meta-data, such as a title and a description.
 You must also indicate if the recurring transaction is active and whether your rules should apply.
 The first date the recurring transaction should fire should be a date in the future.

 ![Mandatory information for a recurring transaction.](images/recurrence-mandatory.png)